 The way that teens have experienced the pandemic – not to mention the previous ten years of increasing social pressures and the rise of Instagram – has been especially difficult as they navigate the inherent uncertainty of their teen years.
 Imagine having to skip your homecoming, participate in classes from a possibly inhospitable home environment, struggle to feel connected to your peers, and deal with your parents or caregivers all day, often without the ability to escape because you live in a rural area and don’t have a car or a license.
 In a word, being a teenager in the pandemic has sucked.

 Unfortunately, these mental health struggles due to the pandemic and many other global stressors facing young people today can be detrimental to the health of teens and in some cases, fatal.
-These high stakes make it critical to address the current crisis in teen mental health.
+These high stakes make it critical to address the current teen mental health crisis.

 Is there really a crisis in teen mental health?

 How did we get here?

 Thirty years ago, American teens were at the greatest risk for injury and death from risky behaviors such as smoking, drunk driving, teen pregnancy, and binge drinking.
 While rates of these behaviors have fallen dramatically due to various public health initiatives, a new threat to adolescent health has emerged – rising rates of psychiatric illness.
 Are these mental health struggles that are inherent to adolescence and merely went undiagnosed before — or are they being overdiagnosed now (read more about mental health diagnostic failure here)?
 Historical comparisons are difficult, as consistent and comprehensive data on psychiatric disorders in teens has been collected relatively quickly.
 Research has shown that many mood and anxiety disorders emerge during adolescence when the risk for mental illness is heightened due to dynamic brain and behavioral development and major biological changes such as the onset of puberty.
 However, the pandemic and other aforementioned stressors unique to the world we currently live in are exacerbating this vulnerability.